 Apps for autistic learners

 Welcome to our comprehensive guide on Apps for Autistic Learners.
-In this article, I’ve gathered a collection of Apps specifically designed to assist individuals with Autism in their learning and development.
+In this article, I’ve gathered a collection of Apps specifically designed to assist individuals with Autism.
+These apps focus on their learning and development.
 Among these apps is the highly recommended Sight Words app.
-This innovative tool focuses on helping autistic learners improve their reading and literacy skills by teaching them to recognize and understand frequently used words.
-With interactive games and engaging activities, the Sight Words app offers a fun and effective way for autistic learners to develop their vocabulary and enhance their reading abilities.
-Join us as we explore the world of Apps for Autistic Learners and discover the transformative impact they can have on individuals with Autism.
+This innovative tool focuses on helping autistic learners improve their reading skills.
+It also enhances their literacy skills.
+It does this by teaching them to recognize and understand frequently used words.
+With interactive games, the Sight Words app makes learning fun.
+Autistic learners can develop their vocabulary effectively.
+They can also enhance their reading abilities through engaging activities.
+Join us in exploring the world of Apps for Autistic Learners.
+Discover the transformative impact they can have on individuals with Autism.

 Sight words

-In pre-k and kindergarten classrooms, certain words are taught as “sight words,” “instant words,” “high-frequency words,” or “star words” because they don’t follow basic decoding rules.
+In pre-k and kindergarten classrooms, certain words are taught as “sight words.”
+They are also known as “instant words,” “high-frequency words,” or “star words.”
+This is because they don’t follow basic decoding rules.
 These words can be frustrating for a new reader until they are memorized.
 Here are some examples of these featured words: A, and, for, have, he, I, in, is, it, of, play, said, that, the, to, and you.

 Sequences for Autism